ihmeuw/vivarium_cluster_tools/docs/source/config.rst

                             builder_interface: "vivarium_public_health.dataset_manager.ArtifactManagerInterface"

 2. ``components``: This block specifies all the basic components that you want to have in a simulation.
-In general, it includes population, risk, disease, intervention and any metric.
+In general, it includes population, risk, disease, intervention and any metrics.

 - ``population``: You want to have at least ``BasePopulation()`` in your simulation.
   Then, you can also bring mortality and/or making it as an open cohort by adding **one** of three available fertility